top of page

 Accessibility:Enabling people of all abilities to enjoy queer arts programming, and continuously working to improve accommodations that ensure that disabled people are actively included and safe.

-• ASL interpretation at panels, workshops, and main stage performances
+• ASL interpretation available for public panels and main stage performances

 • All performances at our festival will be professionally recorded and made publicly available on an all-ages web platform

-• Operating our events at ADA accessible venues
+• Operating all our events at ADA accessible venues

 • Event design and logistics prioritizes accessible audience experienc